ietf-rats-wg/draft-ietf-rats-corim/draft-ietf-rats-corim.md

 A cryptographic key digest can be one of the following formats:

 * `tagged-thumbprint-type`: a `digest` of a raw public key.
-The digest value may be used to find the key if contained in a certificate or lookup table.
+The digest value may be used to find the public key if contained in a lookup table.

+* `tagged-cert-thumbprint-type`: a `digest` of a certificate.
+  The digest value may be used to find the certificate if contained in a lookup table.

-* `tagged-cert-thumbprint-type`: a `digest` of a certificate containing a public key.
+* `tagged-cert-path-thumbprint-type`: a `digest` of a certificate path.
-  The digest value may be used to find the certificate.
+  The digest value may be used to find the certificate path if contained in a lookup table.

 In a split Verifier scenario, a first Verifier may verify the signature of a cryptographic key then compute a digest of the key that is forwarded to a second Verifier.
 The second Verifier